virtual-labs/exp-interface-push-sensor-au/experiment/theory.md

 ### Theory

-We'll demonstrate how to attach a basic push button to the Raspberry Pi and how to accept input from the device's GPIO pins.
-It's very simple to connect a push button to a Raspberry Pi, and the experiments goal is to comprehend the ideas underlying the interface.
-The Raspberry Pi's GPIO pins are a crucial component since they allow the device to communicate with external physical components like motors, buttons, and LEDs.
+This experiment demonstrates the process of interfacing a basic push button with a Raspberry Pi and utilizing its General Purpose Input/Output (GPIO) pins to receive input signals.
+Connecting a push button to a Raspberry Pi is straightforward, and the objective of this experiment is to explore and understand the principles underlying hardware interfacing.
+The GPIO pins are a critical feature of the Raspberry Pi, enabling seamless communication between the device and external hardware components such as buttons, LEDs, motors, and sensors.

-Components Required
+The Raspberry Pi leverages its GPIO pins to interact with the physical world, functioning as programmable switches that can be configured as inputs (to detect external signals) or outputs (to control connected devices).
+By integrating a push button and an LED in this setup, the experiment illustrates fundamental concepts of digital input processing and output control, laying the groundwork for more complex applications in embedded systems and automation.

 * Raspberry Pi

 * Push Button